Need more information on our Club? e-mail: clubinfo@SJFlipperDippers.com

 Bodega Bay Buoy: NDBC Station 46013: Bodega Bay NOAA Station

-This is a good site to look at for planning your North Coast weekend or weekday ab dives out of Ft.
-Ross State Historic Park or nearby areas along the Sonoma Coast.
+This is a good site to look at for planning your North Coast weekend or weekday dives near Ft.
+Ross State Historic Park or other areas along the Sonoma Coast (Closed to Abalone Diving).

 Point Arena Buoy: NDBC Station 46014: Pt.Arena NOAA Station

-This is a good site to look at for planning your North Coast weekend or weekday ab dives out of Van Damme State Park or Albion and around the Mendocino Coast.
+This is a good site to look at for planning your North Coast weekend or weekday dives out of Van Damme State Park, or Albion, and along the Mendocino Coast (Closed to Abalone Diving).

-West Coast Tide Predictor: West Coast Tide Predictor
+NOAA West Coast Tide Predictor: NOAA West Coast Tide Predictor

 This link will provide you with predictions for tides along the U. S. West Coast.
 When you get to the page, scroll down the list to find the location of interest.
-You'll find Monterey Harbor, Moss Landing, Santa Cruz among others.
-Within each, you can pick predictions from 1/2 day to 1 year dates, tabular list, text plot, graphic plot and many more.
+You'll find Monterey, Point Arena and more.
+Each location shows a plot and text listing of high and low tides.
+Option includes changing the date for future and past tides.

 Diving off the California Coast?